abitofhelp/bazel8_go/README.md

 # Bazel8_Go

-An example application demonstrating the use of both Go and Bazel8 build systems.

 ## Overview

 This project demonstrates how to set up and utilize both Go's native build system and Bazel8 for building and testing Go applications.
 It includes a simple greeting package and a command-line application that uses this package.
 The Go's go.mod file is the source of truth for dependencies in Bazel.